enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 .. note::
     Any camera type is supported -first-person, third-person, top-down, orbital, isometric, or fixed camera, in both **perspective and orthographic** projection.
-Cameras are authored as :ref:`camera rigs <implementCameraAttachment>` (first-class scene objects); the engine ships a first-person default plus perspective and orthographic rig samples.
+Cameras are authored as :ref:`camera attachments <implementCameraAttachment>` (first-class ``CameraRig`` scene objects); the engine ships a first-person default plus perspective and orthographic attachment samples.

 High-Level Structure
 ====================